Expressions and Substitutions

 Logical Operators

 values1.37.0, similar to Python’s and and or.
-These operators
+The only false

-The && operator returns the empty string if the left-hand argument is the
+The && operator returns the empty list if the left-hand argument is false,

 bar := 'hello' && 'goodbye' # 'goodbye'